Are Self-driving Trucks The Future of Freight Trucking?

 Early skeptics of the autonomous truck systems point to perceived shortcomings in a handful of areas including security, driver disengagement, and the high cost of transitioning a fleet to this new technology.

 Concerns about driver disengagement focus on the perceived lack of driver participation, but that may be blown out of proportion.
 The current system has many, many shortcomings when it comes to navigation, even on the highway – alert, engaged drivers are still a key part of the system.
-In fact, the idea of the autonomous system as an advanced cruise control is especially apt—without a driver the truck can’t even change lanes.
+The autonomous system acts as an advanced cruise control; without a driver, the truck cannot change lanes.

 There’s also serious fuel savings to be had with an autonomous fleet, which is able to safely platoon together on the highway at only 25 feet apart, increasing the aerodynamic performance of all the vehicles and resulting in a 5 or 6 percent boost in efficiency.